Up your travel skin care routine with these long haul flight beauty essentials

 As my beauty essential posts get more and more popular (thank you so much), I get asked to share my long haul flight beauty essentials on a weekly basis, so I thought it would be easier to round them up on a blog post.

-I try to keep these long haul flight beauty essentials to an absolute minimum – and ideally I wouldn’t have to carry half of them with me, but the truth is… business and first class airline amenity kits are not what they used to be (or not really designed with women in mind).
+I try to keep these long haul flight beauty essentials to an absolute minimum (or my travel skin care routine in general) – and ideally I wouldn’t have to carry half of them with me, but the truth is… business and first class airline amenity kits are not what they used to be (or not really designed with women in mind).

 Space NK clear toiletry travel bag